jasonkneen/three-geojson/README.md

 # three-geojson

-Three.js Shape loaders for GeoJSON and WKT formats.
+Three.js shape loaders for GeoJSON and WKT formats.

 ## Use